simonwail/belong-coding-challenge/README.md

 The program is composed of several functions:

 1.	`main()` - the main program to parse and validate command line arguments and then to call necessary data processing functions.
 2.	`load_month()` - this function is used to load the dataset from either a local file, or S3 storage.
+It is expected the input file is in CSV format.
 To optimise loading and reduce memory the data is filtered to only load the required month of data.
 For a local file it uses `pandas` filtering, while for S3 it uses the `select` query capability.
 A `pandas dataframe` is returned by this function.
 3.	`load_day()` - this function simply filters the dataset for the selected day and returns a new `dataframe`.
 4.	`top_n()` - this function uses the power of `pandas` grouping, aggregation and sorting to select the top pedestrian site for the selected day or month.
 A new `dataframe` is returned.
-5. `write_output` - this functions writes the results to a file if the command line argument is set.
+5. `write_output` - this functions writes the results in CSV format to a file if the command line argument is set.
 If S3 is specified for the input dataset then the results file is written to the same S3 bucket.

 ## Testing